We appreciate you.

 - Social Media Marketing.
 Apply your well-honed social media skills to working with our special programs coordinator in developing and implementing PR strategies for WAAA via social networking websites.
 You will be responsible for creating professional and interesting content to increase awareness about our organization and keep our followers engaged.

 - Resource Development.
 Assist WAAA in bolstering resources to allow WAAA to continue serving children, adolescents, and adults with autism and their families, at no charge.
 Assist in fundraising events and resource fairs, and develop fundraising activities to raise awareness and financial support for the WAAA mission.

 - Office Fundraising Challenge.
 Speak with everyone in your office and get them to challenge each other to raise the highest amount for WAAA.
 Give the “winner” a prize and a notice in the company newsletter or blog.

 - Corporate Matching Gift.
 Ask your company to match the amount of pledges you receive from your co-workers.

 - Corporate Sponsorship.
-Identify one or several large companies and contact them directly for a sponsorship of WAAAIK in April 2015 and the Night Out For A Cause.
+Identify one or several large companies and contact them directly for a sponsorship of WAAAIK in April 2018 and the Night Out For A Cause on September 30th, 2017.